The pancreas is a delicate organ that is easily damaged and slow to heal. It has two important functions.

 Food, water and all oral medications are withheld for 24 hours or more in order to give the pancreas a rest.
 If the dog's symptoms improve in the course of a few days, food intake in small portions can resume but the food given is bland, easily digestible, and low-fat.

 In addition, fluid replacement therapy will be given to the dog to maintain normal fluid and electrolyte balance.
-Fluids are either given subcutaneously or intravenous.
+Fluids are either given subcutaneously or intravenously.

 If the dog is in severe pain, he may be treated with pain-relief medications.
 Antibiotics are also often administered to protect against infection.